 After the dawn of agriculture, most ordinary people’s lives didn’t change much for millennia.
-Even as late as 1750, they worked with their hands on farms or in small villages, vulnerable to nature, with no electricity or running water.
+Even as late as 1750, they labored manually on farms or in small villages, vulnerable to nature, with no electricity or running water.
 Suddenly by 1900, they had telephones, movies, trains, canned food, and headache pills!
 The environment became decidedly man-made and tailored to human desires.
 The Industrial Revolution is a broad term for these changes that took place late in the 2nd millennium.

 18th century Great Britain was the birthplace of industry, and the British Isle remained the only industrialized region for decades.
 The definitive industrial breakthrough was the steam engine.
 James Watt and other engineers designed the first engines suitable for heavy use.
 Burning coal powered the steam engines for factories, trains, steamboats, and pumps.
 Eventually, British “state secrets” of industrial engineering got out to those nations eager and able to achieve the same kind of economic growth.
 Factories appeared in Germany, Belgium, France, and the United States after 1800.